Rishab-Bo/-Predicting-Mergers-and-Acquisitions-M-A-Activity/README.md

 ### Key Features
 - **Large-Scale Data Acquisition:** Fetches and processes thousands of 10-K, 10-Q, and 8-K filings for over 100 publicly traded companies.
 - **Ground Truth Generation:** Implements a robust process to scan historical 8-K filings for actual M&A announcements, creating a reliable, real-world target variable for supervised learning.
-- **In-Depth EDA:** Provides a detailed exploratory data analysis with visualizations to validate feature engineering and uncover predictive patterns.
+- **Interactive Dashboard:** Includes a web-based dashboard built with Streamlit for EDA, model performance comparison, and scoring new filings.
 - **Comparative Modeling:** Trains, evaluates, and compares four distinct ML models: a Logistic Regression baseline, an advanced XGBoost model, the novel TabPFN transformer, and a complex LSTM time-series model.
-- **Automated Prediction Pipelines:** Delivers saved, production-ready models and reusable pipeline functions for scoring new, unseen filings.
+- **Automated Prediction Pipelines:** Delivers saved, production-ready models and reusable pipeline functions.

 ## Project Structure
 ```